What's the Best ED Treatment in 2024?

 • Hims offers classic, brand-name Viagra or an authorized generic for men who want it.
 BlueChew doesn’t offer classic Viagra or the authorized generic.

-Hims is the only company we recommend that sells an authorized generic Viagra.
+Hims is also the only company we recommend that sells an authorized generic Viagra.
 Interestingly, Roman lists their options as “Branded Viagra” and “Generic Viagra.”
 That second option is actually generic sildenafil — it is not an authorized generic made by Pfizer.
 Roman lists their sildenafil this way because they believe it makes it easier for potential patients to understand that the two drugs are practically identical.
 Visit our Roman reviews to learn more.

 Vardenafil